Oakland Motor Car Company: Pontiac joins Oakland then replaces Oakland

 As General Motors entered the 1920s, the product ladder started with the price-leading Chevrolet marque, and then progressed upward in price, power, and luxury to Oakland, Oldsmobile, Buick, and ultimately Cadillac.
+By 1921, over 200,000 Oaklands had been produced.
 By the mid-1920s, a sizable price gap existed between Chevrolet and Oakland, as well as a wide gap between Oldsmobile and Buick.
 Also, a product gap existed between Buick and Cadillac.
 General Motors pioneered the idea that consumers would aspire to buy up an automotive product ladder if a company met certain price points-called the Companion Make Program.
 To address this, General Motors authorized the introduction of four brands priced and designed to fill the gaps.
 Cadillac would introduce the LaSalle to fill the gap between Cadillac and Buick.
 Buick would introduce the Marquette to handle the upper end of the gap between Buick and Oldsmobile.
 Oldsmobile would introduce the Viking, which took care of the lower end of the same gap.

 Oakland's part in this plan was the 1926 Pontiac, a shorter-wheelbase "light six" priced to sell at a four-cylinder car's price point, but still above Chevrolet.
 Pontiac was the first of the companion marques introduced, and in its first year sold 49,875 units.
 By 1929, GM sold 163,000 more Pontiacs than Oaklands.
 The discontinuation of Oakland was announced with the onset of the Great Depression in 1931.
 Pontiac was the only companion make to survive beyond 1940, or to survive its "parent" make.